Amurrio: Ayala route

 If we take the Balmaseda road from Amurrio we soon arrive to Zaraobe, a high area where, until 1841, the village and district councils of the Tierra de Ayala held their meetings.

 On the left the imposing Sierra Salvada can be seen, at the height of more than 1,000 metres; while the road skirts hillocks on which sheep and cattle graze.
 There are numerous farmhouses.

 A few kilometres from Amurrio, it is Respaldiza, chief village of the municipality of Ayala and one of the villages referred to in 1095.
 The portal of the church of this municipality dates from the late 12th century and it is in clear contrast with the town hall, dating from the 18th century.
 Nevertheless, they form an architectural unit.

 Once passed Respaldiza, we reach Quejana, ancestral home of the chancellor Pedro López de Ayala, author of Rimado de Palacio and other literary works.
-Here we have the chance to admire the wonderfully preserved tower, with its chapel dedicated to the Virgen del Cabello.
+The chapel is dedicated to the Virgen del Cabello.
 This chapel contains the alabaster tombs of Don Pedro and of his wife Leonor de Guzmán, as well as the copy of a Gothic altarpiece to be found in a museum in Chicago.
-In its place, now a Dominican convent lays, where there is a delightful little museum devoted to the people of Ayala and their period.
+In its place, now a Dominican convent lays, where there is a small museum devoted to the people of Ayala and their period.

 After Quejana, and following the road, we can arrive to Artziniega, at a distance of 12 kilometres from Amurrio.
 It received its town charter from Alfonso X in 1272.
 Remains of the ancient walls, narrow streets with singular building and well-preserved fortress towers are the main features of this small town.